Stocks move higher on Wall Street after 3 days of losses

 Investors continue to be focused on the potential for inflation down the road.
 Prices for everything from gasoline to lumber have been rising sharply this year as the economy reheats after the pandemic, and investors have been worried that high inflation may cause the Federal Reserve to pull back on any stimulus efforts the central bank is making.

-Oatly, the largest maker of oat milk in the world, will go public on the Nasdaq Stock Exchange later today.
+Oatly, the largest maker of oat milk in the world, jumped 26.8% on its first day of trading on the Nasdaq Stock Exchange.
 The company raised $1.5 billion as part of its initial public offering.

 Digital currencies fell sharply Wednesday after China's banking association issued a warning over the risks associated with digital currencies.
-On Thursday the price of Bitcoin rose 18% to roughly $42,000, according to the online brokerage Coinbase.
+On Thursday the price of Bitcoin fell 3% to roughly $39,400, according to the online brokerage Coinbase.